Project Name: St Thomas’ Hospital A&E

 Project Duration: 160 weeks

-The existing A&E of this historic hospital was sorely in need of updating to meet modern standards and process changes in the treatment of its patients.
+The existing A&E of this historic hospital, named the Emergency Care Pathways project, was sorely in need of updating to meet modern standards and process changes in the treatment of its patients.
 Our work saw the delivery of a multi-phased refurbishment project to remodel the department.
 This was undertaken in a live environment throughout and with minimal impact on the hospital and its patients.

 The challenges surrounding the scheme were many fold.
 The department has 140,000 patients that it treats on an annual basis and this footfall had to be maintained at all times.

 With this in mind, the project was divided into several main work phases, with each in turn having many sub phases of their own.
 The areas of the department delivered across each of the phases were:

 - Delivery of an Acute Admission Ward and Part A of the new Paediatrics unit.

 - The new Initial Assessment area and an Urgent Care Centre, provision of a Temporary Majors area, the balance of the Paediatrics unit along with Emergency X-ray Unit 3.
 We also provided new administrative offices via a new modular extension installed directly above the A&E department.

 - Delivery of the new Majors area, Emergency X Ray, London Ambulance Service emergency access corridor along with the main A&E corridor areas.